Back to top

 For example the following will map the summary property of the Todo domain object to a Label based on the selection of a ComboViewer.

-// Assume we have Todo domain objects
+// assume we have Todo domain objects

-// todos is a List<Todo>
+// todos is a of type: List<Todo>

 final ComboViewer viewer = new ComboViewer(parent, SWT.DROP_DOWN);